lukechampine/us/CONTRIBUTING.md

 do it.** Submitting a big PR with no warning is bad manners.
 It imposes social pressure on the maintainer to accept the PR, regardless of its quality, because to reject the PR means discarding the hard work of the contributor.
 Of course, if a bad PR is accepted, the quality of the project suffers.
-It's a lose-lose situation that is best avoided by discussing potential changes in advance.
+To avoid these lose-lose situations, it's imperative to discuss your proposed changes in advance.
 That way, if the contributor and maintainer disagree on something, they can arrive at a decision before any code is written, saving everyone time and frustration.